| Parameter Name | Data Item | Data Type | Req/Opt | I/O/Both |

 use any applicable telephone number format for a country.
 This field is used in conjunction with the Prefix field (AR1), where you enter the first

 segment of the telephone number, which is called the area code in the United States.
-When you search for an address using a phone

 number, you must enter the number exactly as it is set up in the Address Book system, including any special characters.